tgarc19/CyberRat/README.md

 ### Step 1:
 Install Npcap on windows

-Run Application with root permissions on linux to use unix (packaging should do this automatically)
+Run Application with root permissions on linux to use unix

     Download & Install dependencies:
     1. Npcap (if windows)